lstratta/lstratta.github.io/_posts/2023-02-11-getting-started-with-kotlin-and-spring-boot.md

 ![Spring Boot Dependencies](/assets/images/2023-08-11-getting-started-with-kotlin-and-spring-boot/spring-initializr-dependencies.png)

 For our simple API, we have chosen:
-* `Spring Web` to allow us to have a server for our app and allow us to create a RESTful API
+* `Spring Web` to allow us to have a server for our app and allow us to create a RESTful API.
+It will automatically set up a Tomcat web server for us
 * `Spring Data JPA` to allow us to connect with SQL databases using the Java Persistence API
 * `H2 Database` which is an in-memory database; great for testing.
 * `Gradle - Kotlin` as the build tool for this project - there's not enough Gradle content out there, so this is the beginning of my contributions.